 The Traffic Count program provides accurate and up-to-date average daily traffic volumes on City streets.
 This information is used by the transportation services division to monitor traffic trends as well as potential business owners, developers, planners, and engineers.

 Transportation Planning Transportation planning is the process of defining future policies, goals, investments, and designs to prepare for future transportation needs.
 The City of Greeley's adopted 2035 Comprehensive Transportation Plan outlines future investments and goals for the transportation network in Greeley and regionally.

 Transportation Map Update

 The transportation map update will be an amendment to the 2035 Comprehensive Transportation Plan.
-The update will include small changes to the Master Street Map that will help make the plan more relevant for use today.
+The update will include small changes to the Master Street Map that will help make the map more relevant for use today.